kaw393939/midterm-2024-calc/readme.md

 - Create a 3-5 minute video demonstration of using the calculator, highlighting its key features and functionalities.
 Link the video to the repository readme.
 -  Submit a link to your repository to Canvas.
 -  Keep your repository private while working on it, so people don't copy your work.
 Make the repository public within a day of the project being due, so we can grade it.
+- **REQUIRED - YOU MUST USE GITHUB ACTIONS AND YOUR CODE MUST PASS ALL THE TESTS ON GITHUB**

 ## Core Functionalities